Document Type : Review Article

 Abstract

-Introduction: Pelvic floor problems are one of the most common problems of Iranian women that affects the quality of life.
-One of the gynecological and surgical treatments in this disease is biofeedback that has been investigated in Iranian studies, so the aim of this systematic review is to investigate the effect of biofeedback on pelvic floor disorders in Iranian women.
+Introduction: Pelvic floor disorder is one of the most common disorders of Iranian women.
+One of the effective and alternative treatments in this field is biofeedback which has been investigated in many studies in Iran; therefore this systematic review study was conducted with aim to investigate the effect of biofeedback on pelvic floor disorder in Iranian women.

-Results: from 1085 reviewed studies, 12 studies were included in the systematic review.
-In this review, there were 5 articles in urinary incontinence, 2 studies in vaginismus, 3 articles in sexual function, and 2 articles in pelvic organ prolapse.
-Most of the studies (41.6%) were in urinary incontinence.
-Most of the studies (83.3%) were designed in Randomized Control Trial, the duration of interventions in these trials varied from 5 weeks to 15 weeks, all the studies had positive effectiveness.
+Results: Out of 1085 reviewed studies, 12 were included in this systematic review.
+There were 5 articles in urinary incontinence, 2 studies in vaginismus, 3 articles in sexual function, and 2 articles in pelvic organ prolapse.
+Most of the studies (41.6%) were conducted on urinary incontinence.
+The duration of interventions in these trials varied from 5 to 15 weeks.
+In all the studies, biofeedback had positive effect on pelvic floor disorders.

-Conclusion: The results of the available evidence show that biofeedback can be effective in the treatment of pelvic floor disorders, but it is necessary to conduct more studies with a strong methodology to obtain more accurate evidence.
+Conclusion: Biofeedback can be effective in the treatment of pelvic floor disorders, but it is necessary to conduct more studies with a strong methodology to obtain more accurate evidence.

 Keywords